 Credit Risk Analysis

 Correct credit risk assessment is fundamental to a lending decision.
-BI will scrutinize an applicant’s credit history, income trends, and the market in determining the level of creditworthiness to avoid or reduce the prospect of defaults.
+BI will scrutinise an applicant’s credit history, income trends, and the market in determining the level of creditworthiness to avoid or reduce the prospect of defaults.

 -